josephcappadona/opinion-mining-amazon-reviews/src/features/README.md

 # Launching jobs
 `for i in {0..9}; do qsub ./corenlp/dispatch_$i.sh; done`

 I would recommend launching them in small batches (<10) at a time so they don't get delegated to the same grid node.
 Not sure why this is necessary, but it helps.
-I'm not sure the job parameters are optimized, but feel free to change the parameters `-o`, `-e`, `-l h_rt`, `-l mem`, `-M`, `-m` within `corenlp_dispatch_template.py`.
-See NLPGrid Usage Guide above for details on parameters.
+I'm not sure the job parameters are optimized, feel free to play with the `-l mem` parameter within `corenlp_dispatch_template.py`.
+You'll also want to modify the parameters `-o`, `-e`, `-l h_rt`, `-M`, `-m` to suit your needs.
+See NLPGrid Usage Guide above for full details.

 To monitor jobs,
     `qstat | grep pennkey`